Terms of Reference

 2. Mandate of the Technical Advisory Committee

-Amongst other things, the Advisory Committee will consider ways to:
+Amongst other things, the Technical Advisory Committee will discuss issues such as:

-Advisory Committee members are expected to comment on their experience to date, identify issues and develop proposals; where appropriate they may be asked to provide sample data or to prepare analyses.
+Technical Advisory Committee members are expected to provide comments based on their experience to date, identify issues and develop proposals; where appropriate they may be asked to provide sample data or to prepare analyses.

 3. Nomination and Appointment of Advisory Committee Members

-Appointments will be made through an open nomination process posted online.
-Selections will be made by FSRA, based in part upon the experience of the individuals who are put forward, the component of the pension industry that they represent and other factors that FSRA may determine are relevant.
-This Advisory Committee will have a target membership of 12 - 16 members (not including FSRA and MOF participants).
-FSRA can choose to add or remove any member of the Advisory Committee at any time.
+Appointments will be made through an open application process posted online.
+Selections will be made by FSRA, based in part upon the experience of the individuals who are put forward, the component of the pension sector that they represent and other factors that may be determined to be relevant.
+This Technical Advisory Committee will have a target membership of 10 - 14 members (not including FSRA and MOF participants).
+FSRA can choose to add or remove any member of the Technical Advisory Committee at any time.

-4. Qualifications of Members of the Advisory Committee
+4. Qualifications of Members of the Technical Advisory Committee

-Nominees to the Advisory Committee should be senior members of their respective organization or profession who can represent their position on relevant issues.
-Organizations cannot have more than one representative as a member of any one Advisory Committee.
+Nominees to the Technical Advisory Committee should be experienced members of their respective organization or profession who can represent their organization’s or profession’s position on relevant issues.
+Organizations cannot have more than one representative as a member of any one Technical Advisory Committee.

-Candidates to participate on this Advisory Committee must have significant experience dealing with section 80, 80.4, 81 asset transfers and/or section 81.0.1 conversions and should be representative of one or more of the following pension industry categories:
+Candidates to participate on this Technical Advisory Committee must have significant experience dealing with the administration and design of pension plans and should be representative of one or more of the following pension sector categories:

-- Representatives of plan members, former members and retired members;
+- Representatives of pension plan members, former members and retired members;

 5. Public Process, Input from Others and Disclosure Issues

-Members of the Advisory Committee are permitted to obtain assistance from co-workers or industry collaborators.
-However, until the Advisory Committee’s mandate is complete, Advisory Committee members and those that assist them are requested to maintain confidentiality (with the exception of information made public by FSRA).
-Following completion of the Advisory Committee’s mandate, an Advisory Committee member may communicate his or her views concerning the work of the Advisory Committee.
+Members of the Technical Advisory Committee are permitted to obtain assistance from co-workers or sector collaborators.
+However, until the Technical Advisory Committee’s mandate is complete, Technical Advisory Committee members and those that assist them are requested to maintain confidentiality (with the exception of information made public by FSRA).
+Following completion of the Technical Advisory Committee’s mandate, a Technical Advisory Committee member may communicate his or her views concerning the work of the Technical Advisory Committee.

 6. Meetings, Agendas and Deliverables

-We expect the Advisory Committee will participate in 5 meetings; these are tentatively scheduled to begin in the second half of September.
+We expect the Technical Advisory Committee will participate in 3 meetings; these are tentatively scheduled to begin in May 2021.
 If it is determined that a meeting is not required or must be re-scheduled, members will be notified in advance.
 The Chair may call additional meetings as required.

-Advisory Committee members may be asked to prepare material for consideration by the Advisory Committee.
+Technical Advisory Committee members may be asked to prepare material for consideration by the Technical Advisory Committee.

 FSRA shall endeavour to provide meeting agendas and related materials at least one week in advance of each regular meeting.
-FSRA shall prepare a summary of each meeting and will distribute it, including any accompanying written submissions, to Advisory Committee members, typically within three weeks following a meeting.
-FSRA also intends to publish a high-level summary of the Advisory Committee’s work on FSRA’s website within approximately 3 weeks of each meeting.
+FSRA shall prepare a high-level summary of each meeting and will distribute it, including any accompanying written submissions, to Technical Advisory Committee members, typically within three weeks following a meeting.
+FSRA also intends to publish the high-level summary on its website within approximately 3 weeks of each meeting.